-Frankston Indigenous Nursery is a community nursery, specialising in producing quality indigenous plants from all around the municipality.
+Frankston Indigenous Nursery is a community nursery specialising in producing quality indigenous plants from across the municipality.

-- Contract growing for government agencies and private contractors, large and small
+- contract growing for large or small government agencies and private contractors

-- Council plantings: natural reserves, parks, planting beds, street trees and landscaping projects found within the municipality
+- Council plantings for natural reserves, parks, planting beds, street trees and landscaping projects across the municipality.

 This is a result of thousands of years of evolution.
 Factors such as soil types, climate, water availability and pests and diseases can affect plant growth and health.
 Indigenous plants will easily cope with these different situations as they are already used to surviving under these local conditions The big benefit is that the survival rates and long term health of your plants are greatly increased.
 In turn, maintenance of your garden is considerably reduced due to less watering and work required